UBS Chose Regula to Innovate and Secure Document Verification for Opening Bank Accounts

 Why Biometric Passport Only?

 Biometric passports are currently considered to be the most secure.
-Their key feature is an RFID (radio frequency identification) chip, a reliable security element that makes counterfeiting such documents a much harder task.
+Their key attribute is an RFID (radio frequency identification) chip, a reliable security feature that makes counterfeiting such documents a much harder task.
 This is especially true for documents with the latest version (the so-called second generation) of the chips.
 RFID chips encode vital personal and biometric information, such as name, gender, photo, signature, and more, and significantly contribute to the authenticity and security of the documents.

 All that being said, there is still a possibility that counterfeiters can clone official chips to create forged IDs.
 Nowadays, it is possible to verify biometric documents using mobile devices with NFC technology.
 But when using a smartphone, there is a risk of verification results being intercepted and modified by fraudsters directly on the same device.
 Thus, client-side verification appears to be not reliable enough, especially for such sensitive spheres as Finance and Banking.